Coming Home (1978 film): Production

-John Schlesinger, who had worked with producers Hellman and Voight on Midnight Cowboy, was originally named the director, but he left the project after feeling uncomfortable with the subject matter.
-He was replaced by Hal Ashby.
+"What was shot was Jane's ending — she was a pacifist and had to find a way for guilt to kill the character.
+In the original ending, Bruce Dern's character got himself a heavy machine gun, in a moment of madness went into the L.A. freeway, five lanes of traffic in both directions, and started shooting away, destroying everything in sight, an inferno.
+And she turned it into a Norman Maine complex, 'oh my God I'm so guilty for what I did in Vietnam that I'm going to kill myself by going in the sea'."

+Hal Ashby was next sent the script, who agreed to direct the film.
 Fonda was cast from the beginning as Sally Hyde, the housewife.
 A top box-office star was sought for the male lead to offset the grim nature of the story.
 Al Pacino, Jack Nicholson and Sylvester Stallone were all offered the part, but declined.
 Jon Voight had been considered for the role of the husband, but after becoming involved with the film, he campaigned to play the paraplegic veteran.
 Voight had participated in the anti-war movement and was a friend of Fonda, who was instrumental in helping him land the role, even though he had fallen from popularity since his Midnight Cowboy heyday.
 Bruce Dern, long stereotyped in sadistic roles, was chosen as the husband.
 The screenplay was written and rewritten until the project could wait no longer.
 Jane Fonda, who just finished Julia (1977), was soon to star in Alan J. Pakula's Comes a Horseman (1978).
 For director Ashby, this was his second film about the 1960s, in addition to his 1975 film Shampoo.

 Ashby had cast singer-songwriter Guthrie Thomas to portray the role of Bill Munson after reviewing Thomas' screen test.
 Thomas joined his close friend Ashby and the entire cast at a restaurant by Malibu Beach before the start of production.
 Thomas had been previously cast in a previous Ashby film, Bound for Glory, starring David Carradine.
-Upon completion of the cast meeting, Thomas privately spoke with Ashby and told him, "Hal, I am a singer-songwriter as you know and not an actor.
-In all fairness to you and this amazing cast you need an extremely talented actor for this role and not a poor singer.
+Upon completion of the cast meeting, Thomas privately spoke with Ashby and told him, "Hal, I am a singer-songwriter as you know, and not an actor.
+In all fairness to you and this amazing cast, you need an extremely talented actor for this role and not a poor singer.
 I recommend either Bobby Carradine or Keith Carradine."
 Robert Carradine was cast and portrayed the role of Bill Munson.